tomgly/sample_list/README.md

 }
 ```

-4. Run the following command to generate an auto-generated file of collection classes.
+4. Run the following command to generate an auto-generated file of collection classes:

 ```bash
 flutter pub run build_runner build
 ```

-When executed, *.g.dart file is automatically generated as follows this
+When executed, *.g.dart file is automatically generated as follows this:

 ```
 .